Skip to content

 Table of content

 Although an in-house IT team is physically present and can complete a variety of tasks at predictable costs, there are costs associated with this solution should be considered when determining if it provides the best value for your organization.
 There are significant costs associated with hiring and retaining IT employees, as well as the equipment they need to successfully perform their job tasks, including a ticketing system, phones, computers, and software licensing.
 They also require training to stay informed on the latest technologies and industry best practices.

 However, outsourced help desks are already equipped with the proper tools and training programs, and are delivered to the customer at a cost that’s shared over hundreds of clients, reducing your overall help desk expenses.
 Although there are up-front costs associated with outsourced help desk services, in the long term, outsourcing tends to be less expensive and offers better value than its in-house counterpart.
-An outsourced help desk offers such benefits as:

 • 24×7 availability: An in-house IT team often works standard businesses hours, and if you need support after-hours, you’ll have to wait until the next business day.
 Outsourced help desks are 24×7 to help your staff regardless of the time.